Valeri Karpov, lead maintainer of Mongoose, got into software development by way of Pokémon.

 That’s why he was an early maintainer to sign up to provide support for Mongoose through the Tidelift Subscription.

-Val loves tech writing
+Val loves tech writing and good docs

 “Better tech writing, better guidelines for tech writing, more training,” Val said.
 “There are templates for docs sites, but not for the documentation itself.”

 Val enjoys writing the documentation.
-Good documentation helps educate users and prevents maintainer time wasted on figuring out a non-issue–that is, “issues that are more about lack of knowledge and less about actual issues with Mongoose,” Val said.
+Good docs helps educate users and prevents maintainer time wasted on figuring out a non-issue–that is, “issues that are more about lack of knowledge and less about actual issues with Mongoose,” Val said.